 We have reviewed and discussed the company's audited financial statements for the fiscal year ended December 31, 2023, and unaudited financial statements for the quarterly periods ended March 31, June 30 and September 30, 2023, with management and KPMG LLP, the company's independent public accountant.
 We also reviewed and discussed management's assessment of the effectiveness of the company's internal controls over financial reporting.
 The committee has discussed with KPMG LLP the matters that are required to be discussed by the applicable requirements of the PCAOB and the SEC.
-KPMG LLP has provided to the company the written disclosures and confirmation required by applicable PCAOB requirements regarding their communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG LLP its independence.
-The committee also concluded that KPMG LLP's performance of non-audit services to us and our affiliates, as pre-approved by the committee and described in the next section, does not impair KPMG LLP's independence.
+KPMG LLP has provided to the company the written disclosures and confirmation required by applicable PCAOB requirements regarding their communications with the Audit Committee also concluded that KPMG LLP's performance of non-audit services to us and our affiliates, as pre-approved by the committee and described in the next section, does not impair KPMG LLP's independence.